irmen/raycaster/Readme.md

 On my system (Ryzen 2700 cpu, Linux) I get 10-20 fps when using regular CPython and around 60 fps when using Pypy!
 This is with the default 160x100 resolution.

+The Kotlin/JVM version runs a lot faster and so it also uses a higher resolution.

 ![screenshot](raycaster.png)